liflab/cornipickle-android-probe/README.md

 The [client code](#) is a probe  that send all information about the current state of the window activity and relaying it to [the server](https://github.com/liflab/cornipickle) for further processing.

+The probe in this repository has been described in the following research
+paper:

+- C. Meniar, F. Opalvens, S. Hallé.
+(2017).
+Runtime Verification of User Interface Guidelines in Mobile Devices.
+In *Proc. of the 9th International Conference on Runtime Verification*, RV 2017.

 For more information about UI guidelines, please visit [https://material.io/guidelines/](https://material.io/guidelines/).